 To create a connection:

-- In the API Secret Key field, enter the API secret key of the PX org, to which you wish to establish a connection.
+- API Secret Key: Enter the API secret key of the PX org that you want to establish a connection with.

-IMPORTANT: The REST API key is the API secret key of the Gainsight PX org.
-You can create REST API key in PX by navigating to Settings > REST API section in Gainsight PX.
+Note: The REST API key is the API secret key of the Gainsight PX org.
+REST API key in PX can be created by navigating to the Settings > REST API section in Gainsight PX.
 Contact your Gainsight PX admin to get the API secret key.

 Company Sync Job